andrew/ultimate-awesome/README.md

 - [awesome-free-saas](https://github.com/tzhangchi/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
 - [awesome-subgraphs](https://github.com/balakhonoff/awesome-subgraphs) - A curated list of awesome resources related to The Graph powered subgraph development.
 - [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
+- [awesome-football-analytics](https://github.com/diegopastor/awesome-football-analytics) - A curated list of football analytics awesome resources, articles, books and more!.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-TDA](https://github.com/FatemehTarashi/awesome-TDA) - A curated list of topological data analysis (TDA) resources and links.